johnmu/fast-opt/README.txt

 Installation
 Type "make".
-This will create a binary called "opt-fast"
+This will create a binary called "fast-opt"

 For help contact: http://www.stanford.edu/~johnmu/